Baltic Biking UPGRADE

 Deliverables 👏

-The BBU partners are glad to introduce the first deliverables of the project:
+The BBU partners are glad to introduce the final deliverables of the project:

 - A comparative analysis of cycling-friendly schemes in Europe and a summary of local workshops conducted to discuss the topic of cycling-friendly labels, prepared by the project partner City of Barth in collaboration with Capufaktur e.V.
 Greifswald (December 2024)